daGiardini/GeoGuard-App/README.md

 6. If the GPS location goes outside the virtual guard area, you will receive a notification on your Android device.

 7. Similarly, you will receive a notification when the tracked location returns inside the virtual guard area.

-## Contributing

-Contributions to this Arduino and Android GPS Tracker project are welcome!
-If you find any issues or have suggestions for improvements, feel free to submit bug reports, feature requests, or pull requests.

 ## License